theJudyEssam/Node-Voltage-Calculator/README.md

 # Node-Voltage-Calculator

 Node-Voltage-Calculator is a web application designed to calculate the voltages in a DC circuit using the node analysis by inspection method.
 It simplifies the process of analyzing circuit voltages by providing a user-friendly interface where users can input circuit parameters and obtain voltage calculations quickly.
+This was a bonus project for my Circuits II course, but I decided to take it as a learning opportunity and learn more about Express.js.

 ## Features